 VALU 2004 - SVT exit poll survey European parliament election 2004

-This study is part of the collection SVT exit poll surveys
+Is part of collection at SND: SVT exit poll surveys

 Alternative title